 Côte d'Ivoire, Kenya, and Senegal provide explicit protection to their refineries.
-Côte d'Ivoire does so by adding 5 percent to the import parity cost for products consumed on the domestic market, which comprise about 30 percent of the refinery output.
+Côte d'Ivoire does so by adding 5 percent to the import parity cost.
 The refinery in Senegal would need much greater protection; currently gasoline, kerosene, and diesel are levied a fee amounting to some \$0.07 per liter to help amortize the debt owed by the refinery.
 The government of Kenya provides protection to the refinery by requiring marketers to process about half of local consumption at the refinery according to their market share.
 The required amount was 70 percent until February 2009, when the government lowered the requirement to 50 percent in light of continuing operational problems faced by the domestic refinery.
 South African refineries are protected indirectly by restrictions on product imports.